Five Arrested in Connection With Shooting of Lady Gaga's Dog Walker and Theft of Her French Bulldogs

-Five people have been arrested in connection with the shooting of Lady Gaga's dog walker and the theft of the pop star's two French bulldogs, according to the Los Angeles Police Department.
+Three reputed gang members were charged Thursday with attempted murder in connection with the shooting of Lady Gaga's dog walker and the theft of the pop star's two French bulldogs, authorities said.

+Two other people - including a woman who claimed to have found the animals -- were charged with being accessories after the fact.

-The LAPD said four of the five are known gang member from Los Angeles.
+The LAPD said four of the five are gang members from Los Angeles.

+In a written statement, Los Angeles County District Attorney George Gascon called it "a brazen street crime that left a man seriously wounded."

+"We have alleged very serious charges in this case and have faith that justice will be appropriately served as this case unfolds in court," the county's top prosecutor said.

 The French bulldogs were stolen in late February in a horrifying attack that was caught on camera.
 The man walking the dogs, Ryan Fischer, was shot and seriously wounded.